darekwu/demo/README.txt

 This is a simple readme file
 Kolejna linijka tekstu

-robimy coś co będziemy  przywracać
+robimy cos co bedziemy  przywracac

+just some updates o a  new branche